ChromiaProject/postchain-eif/doc/troubleshooting/withdrawal.md

 #### 2. Verify Withdrawal Request on EVM side

-This section covers the most common issues that might occur when a withdrawal request is created on the EVM side.
+This section covers the most common issues that might occur when a withdrawal request can't be created on the EVM side.
 For more technical details, refer to the [bridge_contract.md](bridge_contract.md) guide.

 `TokenBridge: blockchain rid is not set` -- This error means that the Token Bridge was not initialized with the blockchain RID.